Sapient-Predictive-Analytics/Data-Driven_Catalyst/Funds/Reports/GenAI.md

    - You could combine generative AI with clustering techniques (such as **DBSCAN** or **K-Means**) to group proposals based on their learned embeddings.
 Proposals within the same cluster may be more likely to be duplicates or clones.

-### Suggested Generative AI and Unsupervised Learning Section
+### Suggested Generative AI and Unsupervised Learning

 #### Generative AI Integration for Clone Detection
 After identifying potential clones through TF-IDF and cosine similarity, we integrated **generative AI** techniques to enhance our analysis.
 A **Variational Autoencoder (VAE)** was trained on the proposal text to generate synthetic proposals.
 These generated proposals allowed us to: